 If your company is beginning ERP selection, you’re probably thinking a lot about cost.
-How much does system A cost compared to others?
-Does this fit within our budget?
-As important as these questions are, they miss the bigger picture – the total cost of ownership.
+However, setting realistic expectations requires a big picture view – you need to consider not just the cost of a system but the total cost of ownership.
 In other words, how much will the implementation cost in addition to the cost of the technology itself?

 Inaccurately estimating ERP project costs is more common than you might think.
 In fact, ERP vendors typically outline a one-dimensional estimate of implementation costs.
 These estimates often fail to include hidden expenses, like internal resources, external consultants and hardware upgrades.